 Want to save on machine translation?

-If you already know that you will use machine translation or post-edited machine translation repeatedly, we encourage you to sign up here to get 10% off your next order at TUFT – a new translation service launching soon under the umbrella of Text United.
-TUFT (Text United Fast Translation) will be the fastest and the most affordable online translation service – more details to come very soon!
+If you already know that you will use machine translation or post-edited machine translation repeatedly, we encourage you to try it out with a new translation service launching soon under the umbrella of Text United.
+It is the fastest and the most affordable online translation service – more details to come very soon!